Guildford West pipehead and water supply canal: Expansion of the site

-A parcel of land (4 acres, 2 rods and 31.75perches) between the Pipehead Site and Parkes & Palmer Streets was purchased in 1906 as an addition to the site.
+A parcel of land (4 acres, 2 rods and 31.75 perches) between the Pipehead Site and Parkes & Palmer Streets was purchased in 1906 as an addition to the site.
 There was a cottage on this land, situated about 150 m west-northwest of the Basin.
 At the same time the section of Sydney Street which divided this land from the Pipehead Site was also acquired.

 Around 1910 a detailed survey was undertaken of the Pipehead Site.
 This showed the site had two cottages.
 The first was originally built for the caretaker probably c.
 1880s as a "typical unpretentious working class residence" with four rooms, timber cladding and a bull-nosed verandah.
-By 1910 there were plans to convert this into an office.
+By 1910, there were plans to convert this into an office.
 The second cottage was purchased in 1906 with the Sydney Street property.
 This had been built as a private residence with brick foundations, pine weatherboard cladding, corrugated galvanised iron, brick fireplaces and a four panelled pine entrance door.
 This was evident in aerial photographs of 1928, 1951 and 1961.
 It was removed some time in the 1960s and the area on which it stood was cleared by bulldozers to make way for a stores and workshop area.

 The detailed survey plan of 1910 also indicated the footprint of a third cottage or "new residence" (facing Parkes Street to the south of the Basin).
 The plan also showed the site held a 'machine shop, carpenter's store, general workshop/store' (built 1905).
 There was a "boosting plant" with a second boosting plant in the planning.
 An elevated tank of 100000 impgal was proposed for construction, to be used in conjunction with the two boosting plants.
 This tank was installed in 1913.

 Work began on the new or third cottage in 1911 and was completed by 1913.
 Documents for this show a "spacious house plan, characteristic for upper middle class residences in outer suburbs of the time".
 The plan featured three bedrooms, an office, large board and dining room, sitting room, two verandahs and an amenities wing.

 A 1915 survey plan of the Pipehead Site showed the 100000 impgal elevated tank and original cottage (situated to the north of the screening basin) had, by this time, been demolished.
 Sydney Water's 2005 conservation management plan suggests that the original cottage footprint is "still identifiable in its original location".